sampsyo/cs6120/content/blog/2023-final-project-407/blog-post.md

 with instructions very similar to RISC V, these initial passes to create RISC V instructions were fairly simple.
 Trivial register allocation was slightly more complicated, but still was easily implemented with a mapper to assign and keep track of stack offsets.

 The hardest part to get right was definitely lowering function calls via RISC V calling conventions.
+TODO: finish

 # Were you successful?
 (Report rigorously on your empirical evaluation.)